-The average per dwelling expenditure of financial assistance provided under WAP for labor, weatherization materials, and related matters may not exceed \$8,497 statewide in Program Year 2024 (starting July 1, 2024), as per the U.S. Department of Energy's Weatherization Program Notice 24-1.
-Historically, Nebraska has not limited H&S investment to a per-unit cost, but it has allocated 23.5 percent of its annual allocations to cover H&S-related expenditures.
+The average per dwelling expenditure of financial assistance provided under WAP for labor, weatherization materials, and related matters may not exceed \$8,547 statewide in Program Year 2025 (starting July 1, 2025), as per the U.S. Department of Energy's Weatherization Program Notice revised 25-1.
+In the past, Nebraska has not limited H&S investment to a per-unit cost, but it has allocated 20 percent of its annual allocations to cover H&S-related expenditures.

-In PY2024, a per dwelling unit threshold for Health and Safety expenditures of \$1,800 has been established, based on historical data.
+In PY2025, a per dwelling unit threshold for Health and Safety expenditures of \$1,800 has been established, based on historical data.
 Units that do not exceed the \$1,800 threshold limit are not required to receive additional NDEE review.
 If the Health and Safety cost exceeds the \$1,800 threshold or remediation limits associated with minor conditions in H&S categories NDEE reviews the unit on a case-by-case basis.
-These case-by case decisions are made according to the facts associated with the particular situation in the dwelling unit, the proposed cost(s) of the work and the future H&S and/or energy impact on the client.
+These case-by-case decisions are made according to the facts associated with the particular situation in the dwelling unit, the proposed cost(s) of the work and the future H&S and/or energy impact on the client.